 Here is a sample SLURM script to get you going.
 Instead of manually running a binary, this would be how you run the binary in batch mode within SLURM.
 Look below for other example scripts.

 The most essential commands to learn are sbatch and srun.
 The manual page will show you all the options, but at the very minimum you need to create a job script and submit it with srun scriptname.
 This will run a serial single-task job script as soon as a slot is available, and use your existing console session for output.
 If you want to queue up the job, use sbatch scriptname.
 This will queue up the job and run is as soon as a slot is available, sending output to files.
 Inside the batch script, you can run multiple srun commands to distribute individual tasks among the resources (memory, CPU cores) reserved for that batch job.

 Interactive session within your group’s partition

-For an interactive session, simple use srun -n 1 –pty bash (note: there are two dashes before “pty”, web browsers tend to render this wrong).
+For an interactive session, simply use srun -n 1 –pty bash (note: there are two dashes before “pty”, web browsers tend to render this wrong).
 When a CPU is available in your group’s partition, this command will launch a shell on one of your dedicated nodes.
 Anything you run inside that shell is running on the compute node itself, not on the login node.

 Keep in mind that as long as your interactive session is active, you are using up resources that might otherwise be available for other batch jobs in your group.
 Remember to exit out of the interactive shell when you are done!